 Chapter 1.
 First Steps

-If you are using Mac OS X, set up a virtual machine running Linux to try these procedures because the web policy agent is not built for Apache HTTP Server on Mac OS X.
+If you are using Mac OS X, set up a virtual machine running Linux to try these procedures because the web agent is not built for Apache HTTP Server on Mac OS X.

 1.1.
 About ForgeRock Access Management